nachiketapatil/CLIP/README.md

-# CLIP
-This repository implements a CLIP Model, trained on the Flickr30k dataset.
-It enables two main functionalities: 1) Image Generation from Caption: generating relevant images based on text descriptions, and 2) Caption Generation from Image: generating descriptive captions for input images, by learning cross-modal relationships
+#CLIP Model from Scratch (Flickr30k)
+This repository contains the implementation of the CLIP (Contrastive Language-Image Pretraining) model, which was trained from scratch using the Flickr30k dataset.
+The model is capable of understanding the relationship between images and their corresponding textual descriptions, enabling two core functionalities:
+1)Image Generation from Caption: Given an input text caption, the model generates a relevant image based on the learned relationship between the textual and visual modalities.
+2)Caption Generation from Image: Given an input image, the model generates a description that best matches the content of the image.